 Plus their team takes care of all the technical aspects like hosting, security, etc. which is awesome.

 Apart from that, it has very limited capabilities.
-There are no site themes available and you can’t change website font or header style or even create additional pages.
+There are no site themes available and the page builder has very limited customization options.

 When it comes to sales and marketing, Podia offers you the essential tools to process payments and sell your courses.